-If SpiderOak ONE is running constantly and uses up your computer's resources yet the files that are important to you never get backed up, this may be the problem.
+If SpiderOak ONE or Groups is running constantly and uses up your computer's resources yet the files that are important to you never get backed up, this may be the problem.
 Open the Backup tab and confirm that the only folders selected to be backed up contain only your personal files.

 Some good choices to back up are the folders Documents, Movies, Music, Pictures, and Desktop.
 The names of these folders might vary on your computer.